Chinese Food

 20 long strings (for binding leaves)

-1 kg (2.2 Ib) uncooked glutinous rice
+1 kg (2.2 Ib) long grain sticky rice

-2 kg (4.4 Ib) fatty pork, sliced into 3 cm (1") cubes
+2 kg (4.4 Ib) pork belly, sliced into 3 cm (1″) cubes

-10 salted duck's egg yolk, shelled, cut into halves
+10 salted duck’s egg yolks

-40 small dried shittake (black) mushrooms
+40 small dried shiitake (black) mushrooms

-20 dried chestnuts
+20 dried, shelled chestnuts

-10 stalks of scallions, cut up into 1 cm (1/2") lengths
+10 spring onions, cut up into 1 cm (1/2″) lengths

-500 g (18 oz) dried radish diced very finely
+500 g (18 oz) dried radish

 100 g (3.5 oz) very small dried shrimp

-200 g (7 oz) raw peanuts (shelled, with skins)
+200 g (7 oz) raw, shelled peanuts (with skins)

 1/2 cup soy sauce

-1/2 cup rice wine
+1/4 cup rice wine

 Vegetable oil